-In TEXT MODE, press $\blacktriangleleft$ SEEK $\blacktriangleright$ to view the previous/additional display text.
+In TEXT MODE, press ◀ SEEK, SEEK ▶ to view the previous/additional display text.

-In CATEGORY MODE, press $\blacktriangleleft$ SEEK $\blacktriangleright$ to select a category.

-Satellite radio is available only in the continental United States with a valid SIRIUS subscription.
+In CATEGORY MODE, press SEEK, SEEK ▶ to select a category.
+Satellite radio is available only with a valid SIRIUS subscription.
+Check with your authorized dealer for availability.

+6. (Play/Pause): This

-6. Play/Pause: This control is operational in CD mode.
-When a CD is playing, press to pause or play the current CD.
-The CD status will display in the radio display.
+control is operational in CD and DVD mode (if equipped).
+When a

+CD or DVD is playing in the FES system, press this control to play or pause the current CD or DVD.
+The CD/DVD status will display in the radio display.